-Fish, turtles, hamsters, mice, gerbils, iguanas, lizards, and hermit crabs are be agreed upon by all those sharing the room, house, and/or apartment and documented on the Shared-Living Agreement.
+Fish, turtles, hamsters, mice, gerbils, iguanas, lizards, and hermit crabs are permitted in the residence halls, but must be agreed upon by all those sharing the room, house, and/or apartment and documented on the Shared-Living Agreement.
 ALL animals must be confined to a glass tank that is no larger than 10 gallons; wire cages are not permitted as they have been deemed unsanitary and easily escapable.
-Heat lamps are not permitted due to firesafety concerns, but heated rocks are an acceptable alternative.
+There is a limit of one tank per student.
+Heat lamps are not permitted due to fire-safety concerns, but heated rocks are an acceptable alternative.
 Animals may not be removed from their tanks at any time except for cleaning.

-Animals who are specifically banned include cats, dogs, rabbits, ferrets, chinchillas, snakes, hedgehogs, guinea pigs, spiders, snakes, and birds.
+Animals who are specifically banned include cats, dogs, rabbits, ferrets, chinchillas, hedgehogs, guinea pigs, spiders, snakes, and birds.